1986

 gets bored with this side of things really fast."[4]

 but it also gave him more space to do what he enjoyed.
-On the other hand
+On the other hand, this might

 in an afternoon but pretends he hasn't so he can take ages to think about other